For an overview of the program click here.

 CPA Examination in Alabama

-A thesis option requiring 30 semester hours of graduate work, including 6 semester hours of thesis credit is available.
+A thesis option requiring 30 semester hours of graduate work, including 6 semester hours of thesis credit.
 Students interested in this option should contact the Director of Graduate Programs, BAB 102, 256.824.6681, before completing 12 semester hours of graduate study.

 Up to 12 semester hours of graduate credit taken at other universities may be transferred to meet MAcc degree requirements.
 Inquiries about the transferability of specific courses should be directed to the Director of Graduate Programs, who will consult with the faculty to determine whether the content of the class will be accepted for transfer credit.